Altinity/altinityknowledgebase/content/en/altinity-kb-queries-and-syntax/projections-examples.md

 ## Why is a projection not used?

 - Projection is used only if it is cheaper to read from it than from the table.
+- Projection should be materialized.
+Verify that all parts need projection by looking into the system.parts`
+- If there are many projections, some other projection can be used.
+Force by settings `preferred_optimize_projection_name` and `force_optimize_projection_name`
 - In the projection, all fields from the query must be included.
 Use aliases to make the query columns the very same as in the projection definition:

 ```sql